onecloudemoji/onecloudemoji.github.io/_posts/2022-05-01-vagrant-ad-lab.md

 Packer takes in the json, which starts setting a few things up.
 External scripts and shit you want run during build can be hosted on a floppy, such as the unattended.xml etc. Inside the builders section you can specify which hypervisor you are using. there’s a few different options, inc hyper v and other bullshit solutions.
 There’s ability to provision to esxi, but the only reason I was using esxi in the past for my automated lab was the costing of the vagrant plugin.
 [I think I have released those shitty scripts somewhere](https://onecloudemoji.github.io/labbing/esxi-revert-panel/).

+A visual representation of the clusterfuck I made because I didnt want to pay for a tool to make my life easier so I spent expentially more time making a worse solution.
 ![esxi](/assets/images/vagrant/esxi.jpg)

 Reviewing this json post release and I can see all the variables I have set were completely unnecessary, but may aid others in understanding what’s going on.